 - ByYogin Patel

-Hospitals and healthcare systems across the country are redefining their missions to provide service excellence and enhance patient experience.
-As the new paradigm of healthcare, the mission of service excellence is vital to cultivating patient engagement and integral to the long-term sustainability of every hospital and healthcare system in the country.
+Hospitals and healthcare systems across the country are redefining their missions to provide premium hospital service excellence and enhance patient experience.
+As the new paradigm of healthcare, the mission of hospital service excellence is vital to cultivating patient engagement and integral to the long-term sustainability of every hospital and healthcare system in the country.